Tutorial 13: How To Refine and Visualize Sentiment Data

 This tutorial describes how to refine raw Twitter data using the Hortonworks Data Platform, and how to analyze and visualize this refined sentiment data using the Power View feature in Microsoft Excel 2013.

-Demo: This video shows a demo of what you’ll be doing in this tutorial with this sentiment data.
+Demo: Here is the video demo of what you’ll be doing in this tutorial:

 Sentiment data is unstructured data that represents opinions, emotions, and attitudes contained in sources such as social media posts, blogs, online product reviews, and customer support interactions.